JordanMicahBennett/SIMPLE-NEURAL-NETWORK/README.md

 EDIT 2017: A COMMENT ON THE [YOUTUBE TUTORIAL BY DAVID](https://www.youtube.com/watch?v=KkwX7FkLfug) USED 2 YEARS AGO TO BUILD 'SIMMPLE-NEURAL-NET' (WRITTEN IN C++)
 ============================================
 I didn't know any c++ back then, but java and c++ are somewhat similar looking.

-So back then I watched [the tutorial](https://www.youtube.com/watch?v=KkwX7FkLfug), I thought about what an overall picture of what was going on.
+So back then I watched [the tutorial](https://www.youtube.com/watch?v=KkwX7FkLfug), I thought about an overall picture of what was going on.

 After 2 weeks or so of thinking, I then transcribed what I learnt in the form of java code.

-Surprisingly, the neural net worked well, and so I uploaed to github 2 years ago....
+Surprisingly, the neural net worked well, and so I uploaded to github 2 years ago....

-Admittedly, this is not the best way of learning how neural nets work.
+Admittedly, this was not the best way of learning how neural nets actually work.

 I may have gotten the model to nicely work back then, but I can't say I possessed an intutive picture of what was goin on.
+Of course this has now changed, as reflected in a recent book of mine called "Artificial Neural Network for 'Kids'".
+(See [paid amazon link](https://www.amazon.com/dp/B077FX57ZZ), or [free quora copy](https://www.quora.com/What-is-the-most-intuitive-explanation-of-artificial-neural-networks/answer/Jordan-Bennett-9), or [free researchgate copy](https://www.researchgate.net/publication/321162382_Artificial_Neural_Nets_For_Kids))

 IS [DEEP LEARNING](https://en.wikipedia.org/wiki/Deep_learning) PAINFUL?